rkotze/rkotze.github.io/_posts/2018-04-10-render-props-reactjs.md

 <ListContributors repoPath="findmypast-oss/git-mob" />
 ```

-The above should render out a list of contributors showing author avatar, username and total commits.
+The above should render out a list of contributors showing author avatar, username, and total commits.

 The method `fetchContributors` gets contributors from GitHub and transforms the raw JSON object to properties we care about.
 We then `map` through the list to render out the contributors.

 What if we want to use the **same data** but with a **different view**?
-For example show a graph instead of a list.
+For example, show a graph instead of a list.

 Could use an if statement to check a prop however that would grow to be unmaintainable when supporting more than two views.

-Lets try refactoring the above view to use Render Props to see how that solves this problem.
+Let's try refactoring the above view to use Render Props to see how that solves this problem.

 ### Render Props refactor